Brunobbm97/pedra_papel_tesoura/README.txt

-The game rock, paper, scissors with HTML, CSS and JS
+The Rock, Paper, Scissors Game with HTML, CSS and JS